2024-2028

 • Improve completion rates for all degree-seeking students

-• Maintain strong employment rates for workforce and bachelor’s of applied science program completers
+• Maintain strong employment rates for Workforce and BAS program completers

-• Eliminate opportunity (equity) gaps in student success
+• Improve differential completion rates in student success

 • Improve employee sense of belonging